30 Jan 2014

-The ancient and firm honour formula of a segment gives a family of a lady a right to kill her – and any of her lovers – either or not any explanation of a relationship between them indeed exists, a match says.
+The ancient and firm honour formula of a segment gives a family of a lady a right to kill her – and any of her lovers – either or not any explanation of a relationship between them indeed exists, a compare says.

 The small blending of organisation and women of opposite families can means an aspersion to a families of a women, he adds, providing them with what they contend is a right to punish family honour.